cghss-data-lab/uga-pipp/README.md

 ## Development and testing

 All source code is designed to stop after hitting an error.
 The most common are API related, usually triggered by reaching credit limits, malformatted API responses, or excess throttling.
+Batch sizes can trigger errors in Neo4j in rare occasions, change the batch size according to your hardware.

 ### Network coverage